 The landscapes in this part of the world are just breathtaking, be it beaches or mountains there’s beauty around every corner!

-There’s plenty of places to visit on New Zealand’s North Island, which contain all of the above.
+There are plenty of places to visit on New Zealand’s North Island, which contains all of the above.

 You can go hiking on the Tongariro Crossing or relax on one of the many beaches in the Bay of Islands!